Production3000/mvp3000esp/doc/sensor_module.md

 ## <a name='GettingStarted'></a>Getting Started

+### <a name='Firststeps'></a>First steps

+The [magnitude.ino](/examples/sensor/magnitude/magnitude.ino) example is a good choice to get started.
+It is not a real sensor so you do not need any hardware.
+Compile a copy of the sketch and listen to the serial port using your IDE (baud rate: 115200).

+Use the [WebSocket sensor example](/examples/websocket/websocket_sensor.html) or the [MQTT sensor example](/examples/mqtt/mqtt_sensor.html) to display the sensor data in a browser or store it in a remote database.
+Both allow to the end-user to set/clear [tare](#offset-scaling-tare) and thus 'zero' the current values.

+To use WebSockets obviously the receiving device needs to be able to reach the ESP device over the network.

+To use MQTT obviously both the ESP device and the receiving device need to be able to access the MQTT broker.
+Make sure the correct URL/IP is set in the web interface of the ESP and in the browser.
+For testing purposes one can use the public *test.mosquitto.org* broker.

+### <a name='WebInterface'></a>Web Interface

+ *  Set how many individual measurements should be averaged before being reported.
+ *  Set the nomber of measurements to average for offset and scaling measurement
+ *  Set a minimum wait time to wait between accepting new measurement data.
+ *  Data interface and download.
+ *  Start offset and scaling measurements.
+ *  Reset offset and scaling.

-### <a name='ExampleScripts'></a>Example Scripts
+## <a name='ExampleScripts'></a>Example Scripts

+### <a name='DummySensorsforTesting'></a>Dummy Sensors for Testing

-The example sensor scripts generate random 'data' of common sensor types.
+The dummy sensor scripts generate 'data'.
 They can be used for testing evaluation scripts and developing display options.

- *  [basic.ino](/examples/sensor/basic/basic.ino): A general implementation of the sensor module to show its functionality.
-It sets basic options and feeds generated 'data' into the MVP3000 framework.
- *  [matrix.ino](/examples/sensor/matrix/matrix.ino): Typical matrix-type sensor 'data'.
+ *  [magnitude.ino](/examples/sensor/magnitude/magnitude.ino): Outputs sensor 'data' with values of vastly different orders of magnitude.
+ *  [matrix.ino](/examples/sensor/matrix/matrix.ino): Outputs sensor 'data' of a typical matrix-sensor with somewhat similar values for all pixels.
  *  [noise.ino](/examples/sensor/noise/noise.ino): The generated 'data' has more or less deterministic noise patterns.
-It can be used to better understand the noisy output from a real sensor.
+It can be used to better understand the noisy output of a real sensor.

+### <a name='RealSensorBreakouts'></a>Real Sensor Breakouts

+ *  [BME680](/examples/sensor/bme680/bme680.ino): Environmental sensor measuring temperature, humidity, pressure, and air resistance.
+ *  HX711 load cell amplifier: weight. (planned)

+## <a name='CustomImplementation'></a>Custom Implementation

+Please also see the documentation of the framework regarding [custom implementation](/README.md#custom-implementation).

-### <a name='Firststeps'></a>First steps
+### <a name='GeneralFunctionality'></a>General Functionality

-The [basic.ino](/examples/sensor/basic/basic.ino) example is a good choice to get started.

-The sensor module is initialized with the number of values the sensor measures simultaneously/within one cycle and passed to the MVP framework during setup.
-In the main loop the sensor data is passed to the framework, as an array of numeric types such as `int32_t *` as in the following example.
+The sensor module is initialized with the number of values the sensor measures simultaneously/within one cycle.
+Also a local data array is created, of a numeric type such as `int32_t *` or `float_t *`.

-    #include <MVP3000.h>
-    extern MVP3000 mvp;

     const uint8_t valueCount = 2;
     XmoduleSensor xmoduleSensor(valueCount);

     int32_t data[valueCount];

-    void setup() {
-        // Your custom code
+The sensor object is passed to the framework during setup.
+This needs to be done before initializing the framework.

     mvp.addXmodule(&xmoduleSensor);
-        mvp.setup();
-    }

-    void loop() {
-        // Your custom code
+Read-out of the sensor needs to be done by the user in custom code.
+The data, if available, is passed to the framework as an array

     xmoduleSensor.addSample(data);
-        mvp.loop();
-    }

-### <a name='WebInterface'></a>Web Interface

- *  ...

-### <a name='WebSocketandMQTT'></a>WebSocket and MQTT

-Use the [WebSocket sensor example](/examples/websocket/websocket_sensor.html) or the [MQTT sensor example](/examples/mqtt/mqtt_sensor.html) to display the sensor data in a browser or store it in a remote database.
-Both allow to set/clear [Tare](#OffsetScalingTare).

-To use WebSockets obviously the receiving device needs to be able to reach the ESP device over the network.

-To use MQTT obviously both the ESP device and the receiving device need to be able to access the MQTT broker.
-Make sure the correct URL/IP is set in the web interface of the ESP and in the browser.
-For testing purposes one can use the public *test.mosquitto.org* broker.

-### <a name='CodeandOptions'></a>Code and Options
+### <a name='Options'></a>Options

-Add a description of the sensor and its measurement units for the web interface.
-Please note, some special characters need to be encoded: Degree ° is non-ASCII, use `&deg;` and the percent symbol % is used by the string parser, use `&percnt;`
+A description of the sensor and its measurement units can be added for identification.
+Some special characters need to be encoded:

-    String infoName = "BASIC";
-    String infoDescription = "The BASIC is a great dummy sensor for testing.
-It generates 'data' of a typical combi-sensor with vastly different ranges, for example temperature and relative humidity.";
-    String sensorTypes[valueCount] = {"T", "rH"};
-    String sensorUnits[valueCount] = {"&deg;C", "&percnt;"};

-    xmoduleSensor.setSensorInfo(infoName, infoDescription, sensorTypes, sensorUnits);
+ *  Degree ° is non-ASCII, use `&deg;`
+ *  The percent symbol % is used as delimineter by the string parser, use `&percnt;`

+For a typical sensor:

+    xmoduleSensor.setSensorInfo("EnvSensor", "Environmental data: temperature, rel. humitiy", {"T", "rH"}, {"&deg;C", "&percnt;"});

-In case of a array like matrix sensor, the columncount allows formatted CSV output: -> a1,a2,a3,a4; b1,b2,b3,b4; c1,c2,c3,c4; -> a1, [...].
+For a matrix sensor the column count is set to allow formatted CSV output: -> a1,a2,a3,a4;b1,b2,b3,b4;c1,c2,c3,c4; -> a1, [...].

     const uint8_t columns = 4;
-    xmoduleSensor.setSensorInfo(infoName, infoDescription, "pixel", "a.u.", columns);
+    xmoduleSensor.setSensorInfo("Matrix", "A pixel array with the size 4x3.", "pixel", "counts", columns);

-Shift the decimal point of the sample values by the given exponent, see section [Sample-to-Int Exponent](#Sample-to-IntExponent) for more information.
+Shift the decimal point of the sample values by the given exponent, see section [Sample-to-Int Exponent](#sample-to-int-exponent) for more information.
+Also see the [BME680](/examples/sensor/bme680/bme680.ino) example for a use case.

     int8_t exponent[valueCount] = {-1, 2};
     xmoduleSensor.setSampleToIntExponent(exponent);